jdittrich/userNeedResearchBook/text/allURBook.md

 	-   Tedious: Not having an own printer
 	-   […]

-- „being closer»: Page Spreads instead of single pages
+- »being closer«: Page Spreads instead of single pages
  - Creates page spreads (In books you have always 2 opposite pages, thus single pages are not useful for design)

  \

- Actually this is not great yet: The »Test in the Media you target« data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
+ Actually the example above is  is not great in terms of analysis: The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
 In later iterations I'll change that cluster.
 But for now it suffices.

 \
 \